Sierra Nevada Adventures Single Day Rides

 Mokelumne Canyon Dual Sport Adventure Ride begins on the western edge of the Sierra Nevada foothills and travels through the historic Amador Gold Country to a remote area of Calaveras County known as West Point.
 The small mountain town was originally named Indian Gulch when founded in 1852, the name was changed to West Point in 1854 when the famous mountain man Kit Carson established a camp on the ridge between the confluence of the Middle Fork and the mighty North Fork of the Mokelumne River.

 Adventure soon begins as this dual sport ride leaves the small mountain town behind and ventures into a remote wooded area of Forest Creek.
-This mid-elevation forest land offers remote dirt roads with rocks, ruts, mud holes and the opportunity to test your bike and your skills in creek crossings through Forest Creek.
-Calaveras Dome located on the south rim of the Mokelumne River Canyon is a breathtaking highlight of this adventure ride with its spectacular summit standing over 2,500 feet above the Mokelumne River below.
-The spectacular view from the summit of Calaveras Dome is dominated by the impressive granite rock formations and huge boulders on both sides the canyon walls and valley floor below.
-From the summit of Calaveras Dome this dual sport adventure ride continues on as it descends though a diverse conifer forest filled with sugar pine, ponderosa pine and incense cedar as it winds its way down to the confluence of Bear River and the mighty North Fork of the Mokelumne River.
+This mid-elevation forest land offers remote dirt roads with rocks, ruts, mud holes, and a challenging downhill route with the opportunity to test your bike and your skills including a fun creek crossing to add a little excitement to your adventure.
+You will also have the opportunity to view Calaveras Dome located on the south rim of the Mokelumne River Canyon is a breathtaking highlight of this adventure ride with its spectacular summit standing over 2,500 feet above the Mokelumne River below.
+The spectacular view from the summit of Calaveras Dome is dominated by the impressive granite rock formations and huge boulders on both sides of the canyon walls and the valley floor below.
+From the summit of Calaveras Dome, this dual-sport adventure ride continues on as it descends through a diverse conifer forest filled with sugar pine, ponderosa pine, and incense cedar as it winds its way down to the confluence of Bear River and the mighty North Fork of the Mokelumne River.

 Still Have Questions?